planetarysoftware/ISIS_TC/BasePolicies/Charter.md

 ### Template: *[insert WG name]* Working Group

-The Node.js *[insert WG name]* Working Group is jointly governed by the members of that Working Group (WG).
+The ASC Software Organization *[insert WG name]* Working Group is jointly governed by the members of that Working Group (WG).

 The WG responsibilities include: